Art and Social Justice: Examines Prez ft. GeeO-"KICKS"

 KAHARI BLACK IN BETWEEN CYCLOCROSS RACES

 Patric McCoy retired in 2006 from a 28-year career as an environmental scientist in the Air and Radiation Division of the U.S. Environmental Protection Agency’s Regional Office in Chicago.
-He has a BA in Chemistry from the University of Chicago and an MA in Environmental Science from Governors State University.
+He has a B.A. in Chemistry from the University of Chicago and an M.A. in Environmental Science from Governors State University.

-Mr. McCoy has been collecting contemporary African American art for 41 years and has a collection of over 1000 pieces of fine art, 90% done by Chicago artists.
+Mr. McCoy has been collecting contemporary African American art for 41 years and has a collection of over 1000 pieces of fine art, 90% of which are done by Chicago artists.
 In 2003 he co-founded Diasporal Rhythms a not-for-profit 501(c)3 arts organization comprised of informed and passionate art collectors from Chicago’s African American communities.
 The organization promotes the collection of artworks by living artists of African descent.

 Kahari is a graduate of Whitney Young Magnet High School, a former Americorps Public Allies fellow, a college dropout who wants an undergrad degree to make his mother smile, plus a member and advocate of Chicago’s booming creative and biking scenes.